 It is common pain and can occur suddenly or over a period of time, often difficult to pinpoint or describe it, and can affect people of all ages.
 Numerous things can cause knee pain, such as cartilage tear, ligament tear, arthritis or muscle problems.

 The pain can be accompanied by swelling and stiffness.
-It is often
+It is often very treatable problem, and the treatment options may vary depending on the cause.

 What Causes Knee Pain?